Is It Hard to Learn Piano? 5 Factors That Can Contribute

 The best option to give you the most authentic playing experience possible is an upright piano.
 There’s nothing quite like playing on a concert grand, but an upright piano is more budget- and space-friendly.
 If you go to your piano teacher’s home or studio, it’s likely that they offer instruction on a real piano as opposed to a digital keyboard.
 Having an instrument at home consistent with the one you use in your lessons can certainly help.

 The next best option is an electronic keyboard with weighted, touch-sensitive keys.
 If you opt for a digital piano, make sure it’s a high-quality keyboard with the full 88 keys and a sustain pedal.
 Without these features, you’ll be setting unnecessarily limitations on yourself from the very beginning.

 Having Too High or Too Low of Expectations

 Keep your expectations in check: don’t start piano lessons thinking you’ll be playing Rachmaninoff tomorrow!
 It’s important that you get the basics down first and build a strong foundation.
 That means learning one-handed songs and basic melodies before you ever move to more complicated works.
 If you jump into a piece that’s well above your skill level, you’ll likely get frustrated and have the urge to quit.

 Let your piano teacher guide you in choosing songs that correspond with your skill level.
 You would be surprised how impressive and fun “simple” songs can sound when you master tempo changes, dynamics, and other techniques that give the song more feeling.

-Related Article: 15 Easy Songs to Learn & Impress Your Friends
+[Related: 15 Easy Songs to Learn and Impress Friends]